harisnasrull/Bangkit-Capstone-Project/README.md

-# Bangkit-Capstone-Project
-## How to replicate our reasearch
+# How to replicate our reasearch

 ## 1. Download the datasets
 Our dataset is a set of images we get from combining [1] and [2] and preprocessing the dataset by resizing all the images in the dataset.
 We resized all the images into 256 x 256 pixels by using Python Image Library (PIL).
 Our combined dataset contains 6 different classes (Blast, Blight, Brownspot, Hispa, Healthy, Tungro) and we have 80 images for each class.